opencoweb/coweb/docs/tutorial/shopping.rst

 With the current code, people who join a session late do not see any items added to the shopping list before they joined.
 The list stays in its empty, initial state.
 You should now add the necessary callbacks so that a late joining data store instance can initialize to the current state.
 To accomplish this, you must also define the callback that allows data store instances already in the session to provide their state to late comers.

-:file:`CoopItemFileWriteStore.js`
+:file:`colist.js`
 #################################

-Open the :file:`CoopItemFileWriteStore.js` file.
-At the bottom of the constructor, add the following lines of code to register the full state request and response callbacks.
+Open the :file:`colist.js` file.
+At the bottom of :func:`initCollab`, add the following lines of code to register the full state request and response callbacks.

 .. sourcecode:: javascript

-   // listen for requests from remote applications joining the session
-   // when they ask for the full state of this widget this.collab.subscribeStateRequest(this, 'onGetFullState');
+        /* Listen for requests from remote applications joining the session when they ask for the full state of this widget. */ this.collab.subscribeStateRequest(this, "onGetFullState");

-   // listen for responses from remote applications when this application
-   // instance joins a session so it can bring itself up to the current
+        /* Listen for responses from remote applications when this application instance joins a session so it can bring itself up to the current state. */ this.collab.subscribeStateResponse(this, "onSetFullState");
-   // state
-   this.collab.subscribeStateResponse(this, 'onSetFullState');

 Next, define the :func:`onGetFullState` callback function you just registered.
 The coweb framework invokes this method when a remote instance of this class is joining the session and needs to synchronize its state.